louispan/glazier-react/README.md

 ### Plan
 The `Plan` contains the callbacks for integrating with React (the verbs).
 It also contains a javascript reference to the instance of shim component used for the widget.
 This reference is used to trigger rendering with  [`setState`](https://facebook.github.io/react/docs/react-component.html#setstate).

-### Scene
+### Model
-`Scene` is basically a tuple of `Model` and `Plan`.
+`Model` is basically a tuple of `Model` and `Plan`.
 It is a separate data type in order to generate convenient lenses to the fields.
-`Scene` is all that a `Window` needs to purely generate rendering instructions.
+`Model` is all that a `Window` needs to purely generate rendering instructions.

 ### Frame
-`Frame` is a type synonym of `MVar Scene`.
-It is a mutable holder of a copy of `Scene`.
+`Frame` is a type synonym of `MVar Model`.
+It is a mutable holder of a copy of `Model`.
 This is so how the official state from Haskell is communicated to the React [`render`](https://facebook.github.io/react/docs/react-component.html#render) callback.
-The [`render`](https://facebook.github.io/react/docs/react-component.html#render) callback will read the latest copy of `Scene` from the `MVar` and pass it to the widget `Window` for rendering.
+The [`render`](https://facebook.github.io/react/docs/react-component.html#render) callback will read the latest copy of `Model` from the `MVar` and pass it to the widget `Window` for rendering.

 ### Gizmo
-`Gizmo` is basically a tuple of `Scene` and `Frame`.
+`Gizmo` is basically a tuple of `Model` and `Frame`.
 It is a separate data type in order to generate convenient lenses to the fields.
 This contains everything a widget needs for rendering and state processing.
 Most state processing is performed using the pure `Model`.
-The `Frame` is only used for the `RenderCommand`, to put the latest `Scene` into the `Frame` when re-rendering is required.
+The `Frame` is only used for the `RenderCommand`, to put the latest `Model` into the `Frame` when re-rendering is required.

 ## Maker
 `MVars` for `Frame`s and `Callback`s for `Plan`s may only be created in IO.
 Using Free Monads, [`Glazier.React.Maker`](https://github.com/louispan/glazier-react/blob/master/src/Glazier/React/Maker.hs) provides a safe way to create them without allowing other arbitrary IO.